eliotsykes/rails-troubleshooter/README.md

 ## Migrations

+### Ensure test db is migrated

 Migrations in Rails live in the `db/migrations` folder.
 They need to be applied to each database environment your app has.
 Usually the 3 environments are development, test, and production.

-A common problem is migrations have been run on the development database by calling `rake db:migrate`.
-Depending on the Rails version, this may mean the migrations have **not** been applied to the test database.
+A common problem is migrations have been run on the development database by calling `rake db:migrate`, but, depending on the Rails version, this may mean the migrations have **not** been applied to the test database.

 To ensure your migrations are applied to the test database, run this command: